What Happened to Captain Lee Rosbach After Below Deck? (2026)

 Why Did Captain Lee Leave Below Deck?

-Captain Lee Rosbach, who spent eleven seasons as the face of Below Deck, left the show mid-season during Season 10 due to a back injury that had become serious enough to require medical attention.
-He did not finish that charter season on the boat.
-Sandy Yawn — his longtime colleague from Below Deck Mediterranean — stepped in to take over.
+Captain Lee Rosbach spent eleven seasons as the face of Below Deck before a back injury ended his run mid-charter during Season 10.
+He didn’t finish the season.
+Sandy Yawn — his colleague from Below Deck Mediterranean — flew in and took the helm.

-The injury was not a sudden event.
-Lee had been dealing with back problems for some time before they became impossible to work around on a working superyacht.
-Running a charter yacht is a physically demanding job regardless of how much of it looks like paperwork and bridge time on television.
-He was not able to continue.
-He flew home.
-That was Season 10, filmed in 2022.
+The back problems weren’t sudden.
+Lee had been dealing with them quietly for a while before they became impossible to work around on a functioning superyacht.
+And running a charter yacht is genuinely physical — climbing ladders, navigating a pitching deck at 3 a.m., sustained hours on your feet regardless of how much of it looks like bridge paperwork on television.
+He couldn’t continue.
+He flew home to Florida.
+That was Season 10, filmed in 2022 in St. Kitts.

-What happened after that is where the story gets more complicated and — depending on who you ask — a little bitter.
+What came after that is where things get more complicated — and honestly, a little bitter.

 “I Did Not Quit.
 I Was Not Invited Back.” — His Exact Words

-Probably should have opened with this section, honestly, because this is the quote that defines how Captain Lee talks about his Below Deck exit.
+Probably should have opened with this section, honestly.
+This quote is the thing that defines how Lee talks about his exit from the show.

-In a 2023 interview on the Two T’s in a Pod podcast hosted by Teddi Mellencamp and Tamra Judge, Captain Lee was direct: “I did not quit.
+On the Two T’s in a Pod podcast with Teddi Mellencamp and Tamra Judge — 2023 — Lee said it plainly: “I did not quit.
 I was not invited back.”
-That is the quote.
-He said it plainly, without a lot of hedging around it.
-The framing matters — he drew a clear distinction between leaving voluntarily and not being given the option to return.
+No hedging, no soft framing around it.
+He drew a hard line between choosing to leave and not being given the option to return.

 The Back Injury That Changed His Below Deck Story

-Lee has talked about the surgery and recovery process in interviews, noting that it was more involved than he initially expected.
-He went into it thinking it might be a relatively straightforward procedure with a defined recovery window.
-The reality was more complicated.
-By the time Season 11 was in production, the decision about his involvement had already been made — apparently without him.
+Don’t make my mistake of assuming this was a minor procedure with a clean recovery window.
+Lee himself said in interviews that it was more involved than he initially expected.
+He went in thinking it was manageable.
+The reality was messier.
+By the time Season 11 was in production, the decision about his involvement had apparently already been made — without him.

-The timeline roughly looks like this: Season 10 filmed in 2022, Lee exited mid-season, Sandy Yawn completed the season as replacement captain, Season 10 aired in late 2022 and early 2023, and Season 11 went forward in 2023 with Captain Kerry Titheradge at the helm.
-Lee was not part of it.
+The rough timeline: Season 10 filmed in 2022, Lee exits mid-season, Sandy Yawn finishes the charter season, Season 10 airs late 2022 into early 2023, Season 11 moves forward in 2023 with Captain Kerry Titheradge.
+No Lee.

 Below Deck Without Captain Lee — How the Show Changed